 At CHB we are also compliant with the Safe Sport Act requiring background screening and child abuse awareness training for all of our coaches, staff, and adult volunteers interacting with youth.
 Child abuse awareness training is provided by Abuse Prevention Systems and background checks are provided by Sports Engine in partnership with the National Center for Safety Initiatives.

 Jason Kitts founded CHB in 2016 after moving to Central Florida from Washington state.
 Jason brings years of community development and outreach to Central Florida.
-Jason helped creat community based programs in Washington state that integrated student athletes at the grassroots level.
+Jason helped create community-based programs in Washington state that integrated student-athletes at the grassroots level.
 He is passionate about building community programs and working with community leaders to provide outlets that will impact kids for years to come.
 Jason is married and is the father of 3 beautiful young ladies.
-He is also a member of the Oviedo Club.
+He is also a member of the Oviedo Rotary Club and Action Church.

 Coach Jermaine was born in Brooklyn, New York, where he first got his hand on a basketball at the age of three.
 Standing at 6 ft 4 inches, Jermaine played basketball at Winter Springs high school, helping his team get to the district championships 3 years in a row.
 He later suffered an injury where he fractured his leg and had to stop playing basketball competitively.